 No matter what your employment status, remember that you are not your job, no matter if you love it, tolerate it, hate it, or have resigned yourself to it.
 You are not your job, whether you’ve been at it for 40 years or were let go two years ago and are still unemployed or under-employed today.
 No matter what your job is, from accountant to teacher to CEO to stay at home parent, who you are is so much more than whatever job description defines your days.

-If you are navigating a job loss right now – whether it’s your own or someone whose employment status impacts you (or you have in the past), know that you aren’t alone.
+If you are navigating a job loss right now – whether it’s your own or someone whose employment status impacts you, know that you aren’t alone.
 I won’t offer empty platitudes and say “everything happens for a reason” or “chin up, this is just an opportunity to grow.”
 We all process differently, and we all have unique life situations.
 There is no one right strategy to cope.
 But what I do know, and what I found in the process of sifting through old journal entries about my own experience with job loss (and writing my latest book, What Comes Next) is that beauty can sometimes be found in the rubble of what feels like destruction.

 One more time: You are not your job.
 Rather, you are like fireweed, one of the first plants to sprout after a wildfire.
-Resilient, full of grit, an offering of the beauty that remains even when other things die, new life rising from the ashes of the old.
+Resilient, full of grit, an offering of beauty that remains even when other things pass away, new life rising from the ashes of the old.